 Jack Ma is the chairman and non-executive director of Alibaba.com.
 He is the lead founder of Alibaba Group and has been the chairman and chief executive officer of Alibaba Group since its inception in 1999.
 Jack is responsible for the overall strategy and focus of Alibaba Group and our company.

 Jack is a pioneer in the Chinese Internet industry, founding China Pages, one of the first Internet-based directories in China, in 1995.
 From 1998 to 1999, Jack headed an information technology company established by the China International Electronic Commerce Center (CIECC), a department of the Ministry of Foreign Trade and Economic Cooperation (MOFTEC).

-Jack currently serves on the board of SOFTBANK CORP., a leading digital information company that is publicly traded on the Tokyo...
+Jack currently serves on the board of SOFTBANK CORP., a leading digital information company that is publicly traded...
 Read More.